lxchtan/TGBot_ChatGPT/README.md

 ##### Run

-There are there steps you need to do.
+There are three steps you need to do.

 1. Register for an OpenAI account and create API Keys on url [Account API Keys - OpenAI API](https://platform.openai.com/account/api-keys).